Further Results and Discussions on Random Cayley Graphs: Typical Distance: Generalised Graph Distance

 \begin{rmkt*} We initially prove this theorem for undirected Cayley graphs.
-In \Cref{2sec:typdist:directed}, we explain how to adapt the proof from the undirected case to the directed case.
-Doing this, rather than making every statement apply for both the un- and directed cases, significantly increases the readability. \end{rmkt*}
+In \S\ref{sec-p5:typdist:directed}, we explain how to adapt the proof from the undirected case to the directed case.
+Doing this, rather than making every statement apply for both the un- and directed cases, significantly increases the readability.
+In particular, when we speak of $\mbz$ we are referring to the set of all integers, positive and negative. \end{rmkt*}